DragnSlayr/Mugga/README.md

 Mugga
 =====

-Elevate Mugga to remembered hero status.
+The goal is to elevate Mugga to remembered hero status.
 We will do this using:

 - Scala
 - Akka
 - Spray
+- GitHub